-If you earn less than R350 000 a year, you will not have to submit a tax return provided certain criteria are met.
-Check the SARS website for more information www.sars.gov.za
+If you earn less than R1 million a year, you will have to pay a fixed percentage and not have to submit a tax return, provided certain criteria are met.
+Check the SARS website for more information: www.sars.gov.za

-If you earn more than R350 000 a year the SARS does an assessment of your earnings when you fill in a 'tax return'.
+If you earn more than R1 million a year the SARS assesses your earnings when you fill in a 'tax return'.
 You fill in a tax return form and send it with the IRP5 to the SARS.